 We Are Different

-W hen we opened the Peace & Justice Academy in September 2009, we were in a position to consider everything that makes a school work – from how many hours of sleep the average high-schooler needs to the best classroom wall color, scientifically speaking.
-We designed the kind of school to which we would want to send our own children.
+W hen we opened the Peace & Justice Academy in September 2009, we were in a position to consider everything that makes a school work – from how many hours of sleep the average middle schooler needs to the best classroom wall color, scientifically speaking.
+We designed the kind of school where we would want to send our own children.
 In fact, it is the kind of school we wish we had attended.
 Here’s some of what we think makes us different:

 · Our Community